Platform Components

 The Kinetic workflow builder leverages standard ERM building blocks to let you create flexible, automated business processes, including:

-- Robots: For scheduling workflows to initiate at scheduled times.
-This functionality makes it easy to stay on top of tasks that should be completed on a regular basis, such as requiring user password updates or performing routine data synchronization.
+• Robots: For scheduling workflows to initiate at scheduled times.
+This functionality makes it easy to stay on top of tasks that should be completed regularly, such as requiring user password updates or performing routine data synchronization.
 Learn more about Robots here.

 Each step in a workflow is given a set of inputs that perform an action and return a predefined set of outputs, which you can then leverage to make business decisions.
 As processes evolve, you can easily improve them over time using our low-code drag-and-drop designer.

-Kinetic Workflows can perform complex tasks that require things like looping, recursion, data manipulation, and string interpolation.
-What’s more, our emphasis on using common frameworks means you can easily extend a workflow’s functionality using your preferred scripting language.
+Kinetic Workflows can perform complex tasks like looping, recursion, data manipulation, and string interpolation.
+Moreover, our emphasis on using common frameworks means you can easily extend a workflow's functionality using your preferred scripting language.

 Integrations

 Integrations are critical to modernization efforts in large organizations.
-Upgrading traditional processes to digital equivalents requires a platform that is designed to connect with any underlying system of record, pushing and pulling data based on the needs of the user.
+Upgrading traditional processes to digital equivalents requires a platform designed to connect with any underlying system of record, pushing and pulling data based on the user's needs.
 No app exists on an island: they need to work with the larger ecosystem, especially when you start getting major adoption.

-All integration plugins are built to a standard specification which defines a set of inputs, outputs and connection information.
-These plugins are built using code so that they can be battle tested and distributed throughout the Platform confidently.
+All integration plugins are built to a standard specification defining, inputs, outputs and connection information.
+These plugins are built using code to be battle-tested and confidently distributed throughout the Platform.

-Once built, integrations get packaged up, tested, and imported into the Platform.
-After connection information is configured, integrations can be used in a low-code fashion by non-developers in Kinetic's Form and Workflow designers.
+Once built, integrations are packaged, tested, and imported into the Platform.
+After connection information is configured, non-developers in Kinetic's Form and Workflow designers can use integrations in a low-code fashion.

 What About Reporting?

 The way we store data in Cassandra is designed to drive performance when creating and modifying individual records.
-This keeps response times quick for both builders and end users, but presents a challenge when it comes to making that information available for reports.
-We tackled that challenge by adding webhook capabilities that replicate transactional data to a SQL database that is optimized for reporting.
+This keeps response times quick for both builders and end users, but it presents a challenge when it comes to making that information available for reports.
+We tackled that challenge by adding webhook capabilities that replicate transactional data to an SQL database optimized for reporting.
 The Reporting Overview and corresponding documentation in the Documentation Library go into more detail on this subject.